wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 instructions = f"""
 You are a coding agent.
 Use these tools when needed: {list(TOOLS.keys())}.
 Otherwise, reply in plain text.
 Task: {user_prompt}

+I want the response to be in the following format:
+{"tools": [...], "answer": "text answer here"}
 """

 # The response will be in the JSON format we saw earlier